CleverRaven/Cataclysm-DDA/doc/NPCs.md

 ```

 ### dynamic_line
 The `dynamic_line` is the line spoken by the NPC.
 It is optional.
 If it is not defined and the topic has the same id as a built-in topic, the `dynamic_line` from that built-in topic will be used.
 Otherwise the NPC will say nothing.
-See the chapter about `dynamic_line` below for more details.
+[See the chapter about Dynamic Lines below](#dynamic-lines) for more details.

 ### speaker_effect
 The `speaker_effect` is an object or array of effects that will occur after the NPC speaks the `dynamic_line`, no matter which response the player chooses.
-See the chapter about Speaker Effects below for more details.
+[See the chapter about Speaker Effects below](#speaker-effects)) for more details.

 ### response
 The `responses` entry is an array with possible responses.
 It must not be empty.
 Each entry must be a response object.
-See the chapter about Responses below for more details.
+[See the chapter about Responses below](#responses) for more details.

 ### replace_built_in_responses
 `replace_built_in_responses` is an optional boolean that defines whether to dismiss the built-in responses for that topic (default is `false`).
 If there are no built-in responses, this won't do anything.
 If `true`, the built-in responses are ignored and only those from this definition in the current json are used.
 If `false`, the responses from the current json are used along with the built-in responses (if any).

 ---

-## dynamic_line
+## Dynamic Lines
 A dynamic line can either be a simple string, or an complex object, or an array with `dynamic_line` entries.
 If it's an array, an entry will be chosen randomly every time the NPC needs it.
 Each entry has the same probability.

 Example: